(Part 2 in a 2 part travel series. Click here for part 1.)

 In my last post, I discussed real life lessons learned from traveling with my family.
 For me, traveling is a necessity of life.
-I know some people will say that it is a luxury, but I respectfully disagree.
+I know some people will say that it is a luxury, but I want to challenge that belief.

 We didn’t travel to the most luxurious resorts, but it didn’t matter.
 What was important was experiencing a new place with interesting people.
 As I got older and was able to work, I helped fund some of these trips, including my high school trip to France.
 That was a life-changing trip that really gave me the travel bug.
 I realized there was a whole world out there to explore.

-Since then, I have been fortunate enough to visit five continents and my husband has been to all seven!
-I might not make it to Antarctica, but we do plan to see so much more of this amazing world we live in.
-Furthermore, I look forward to sharing more adventures with my girls and teaching them these lessons learned from traveling.
+Since then, I have been fortunate enough to visit five continents and my husband has been to all seven (a bonus of flying for the Air Force)!
+As a family, we plan to see so much more of this amazing world we live in.
+I look forward to sharing adventures in other regions with my girls and teaching them these lessons learned from traveling.
 I don’t take any of it for granted and truly value the experiences I have had and those to come.

 More lessons learned from traveling

-Joyful thought for the day, “Traveling is more than the seeing of sights.
-It is a change that goes on, deep and permanent, in the ideas of living”-Miriam Beard
+“Traveling is more than the seeing of sights.
+It is a change that goes on, deep and permanent, in the ideas of living.”